ChainAgnostic/CAIPs/CAIPs/caip-22.md

 ### ERC721 Asset Namespace

 The asset namespace is called "erc721" as in [ERC721](https://eips.ethereum.org/EIPS/eip-721).
-It reference erc721 tokens (NFT) in the eip155 namespace (cf. CAIP3).
+It reference erc721 tokens (NFT) in the EVM namespace (cf. CAIP3).

 #### Asset Reference Definition